 You Might Also Like

-- Blue Jackets News & Rumors: Neal, National TV, Numbers & More
+- Blue Jackets News & Rumors: Traverse City, Matteau & More

 There does seem to be more of a willingness to allow younger players to go to Cleveland if necessary.
 But as Larsen said, if a player is ready, they’ll stay with the Blue Jackets.
 The bottom line is the team will have a couple of really hard decisions to make before the final roster is set.
 Perhaps there is room for a surprise or two we aren’t seeing yet.